WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 ## Coins

 A coin is an unspent transaction output (UTXO), a chunk of bitcoin which can be sent in a future transaction.
-In the Wasabi wallet `Send` tab, you see a list of all the coins you can spend because.
+In the Wasabi wallet `Send` tab, you see a list of all the coins you can spend.
 You can get a coin by first [receiving](/using-wasabi/Receive.md) them from someone else, for example by earning them or exchanging them for fiat currency.
 You can spend one or more coins by selecting them in the `Send` tab, if your payment amount is below the value of the selected coins, then you will receive a [change coin](/using-wasabi/ChangeCoins.md) back.